 While the section contains extensive information, there are only two values to enter:

-IP ADDRESS ($IP): This is the public IP address of the computer which will be requesting data from WCONLINE's API.
-Requests that originate from a different IP (or that are not crafted properly) will be ignored.
+IP ADDRESS ($IP): This is the public IPv4 address of the computer which will be requesting data from WCONLINE's API.
+Requests that originate from a different IP will receive an error.
+You may leave this field blank if you do not want to restrict which IPs can use the API.

 Below the API setup and instructions, you can define your custom API by choosing any (or all) checkboxes to include fields, including specific registration, appointment, and client report data fields.

-Accessing, using, and displaying data from APIs require advanced knowledge of web programming and the JSON programming language.
+Accessing, using, and displaying data from APIs require technical knowledge of web programming and the JSON data format.
 Most likely, this data will be pulled from WCONLINE and made available for use by an institutional IT department.
 Additionally, questions about pulling and using the data accessed through the API would need to be directed to the institution's IT department, as we do not have access to the tools and systems available to work with data pulled from WCONLINE.
 Note that you are responsible for the use and security of the data once it is accessed and pulled from WCONLINE.
-Also note that the API system will only allow sixty or less queries per hour.
-Subsequent queries (and errors) will be ignored and will result in the return of no data.
+Also note that the API system will only allow 300 requests per hour.
+Subsequent requests will return an error.

 Sections in this Chapter